The Regina Catholic Schools Learning Online Contract

 - Summer Program

-Failure to pay tuition will result in marks not being submitted to the Ministry of Education.
+Failure to pay tuition will not allow course enrollment and will result in marks not being submitted to the Ministry of Education.